 Stroller companies know parents crave a lightweight double stroller.
 This stroller is the lightest general purpose side-by-side on the market.
 At 17 lbs, it will comply with all airline gate-check weight limits (yes, even on American Airlines, pssh).

 For comparison sake, most double strollers are in the 25-35 lb range; similar strollers include the Graco FastAction Fold Duo (36 lbs – yikes) and the Joovy Scooter X2 (32 lbs) — both are double (or more) the weight.
 The Zoe XL2 Best V2 is even lighter than most umbrella strollers, like the UPPAbaby G-Link (24.5lbs), though technically it is not an umbrella due to the fold.

 At only 29 inches wide, it fits through most standard ADA doorways (though the parent cup holder may pose an obstacle).

 When folded, the stroller is extremely compact.
 Some of you will likely relate to my limited trunk space, so you’ll be happy to know that it can squeeze into the trunk of my Mazda 5… even with the third row seats up!

 For a lightweight stroller, the storage basket is surprisingly large.
-Unlike most doubles, this stroller has one BIG storage basket instead of two smaller ones.
+Unlike most doubles, this stroller has one BIG storage basket (instead of two smaller ones) with an elastic entry.
 Depending on how *stuffed* my diaper bag is, it fits along with couple of other bags below.